 Pendulum above Prague

 Letenské sady with a breathtaking view of the whole Prague and its magnificent bridges was adorned at the General Czechoslovak Exhibition in 1991 by an installation called Time Machine.
-The kinetic sculptural object of Vratislav Karel Novák is generally known as the Prague Metronome.
-It should be a reminder of the warning past and at the same time a symbol of the new era and new era.
+The kinetic sculptural object by Vratislav Karel Novák is generally known as the Prague Metronome.
+It should be a reminder of the warning past and at the same time a symbol of the new times and a new era.

 The pendulum at Letná stands on the site of the infamous monument of J. V. Stalin with extensive underground spaces.
 The monument remained here for 7 years, in 1962 he was blasted three times.
-Disturbed statics of the pedestal later complicated the installation of the pendulum.
+Disturbed statics of the pedestal complicated the installation of the pendulum later.

-The pendulum at Letná cannot be maintained without regular maintenance.
-That is why at the beginning of February 2020 the needle disappeared from the pendulum so that we could reconstruct it.
+Regular maintenance of the pendulum at Letná cannot be ignored.
+That is why the needle disappeared from the pendulum at the beginning of February 2020 so that we could reconstruct it.
 The lower square part of the dismantled needle was preserved, the upper part of the tubes was replaced by a new one.
-Repair of other parts of the moving equipment.
-Currently, Metronome repairs are still ongoing and during spring, the pendulum should be fully functional again.
+Other parts of the moving equipment were repaired as well.
+Metronome is still being repaired and the pendulum should be fully functional again in spring.